-NEOs' Salary and Incentive Awards for Fiscal 2014
+NEOs' Salary and Incentive Awards for Fiscal 2015

-For fiscal 2014, the NEOs' base salaries were increased to reflect market salary adjustments and the NEOs' respective experience in their current position, the evolution of their skills and their performance against expectations (see "Base Salary" above).
+For fiscal 2015, the NEOs' base salaries were increased to reflect market salary adjustments and the NEOs' respective experience in their current position, the evolution of their skills and their performance against expectations (see "Base Salary" above).

-The table below sets forth, for each NEO for fiscal 2014, the level of achievement reached by the Company or the relevant division with respect to the financial performance objectives established, and the bonus earned.
+The table below sets forth, for each NEO for fiscal 2015, the level of achievement reached by the Company or the relevant division with respect to the financial performance objectives established, and the bonus earned.
 As discussed above under "Annual Incentive (bonus)", bonuses depend on the Market-Adjusted EBITDA realized by the Company, or the relevant division, compared to the applicable Budgeted EBITDA.
 Reference is made to the section entitled "Annual Incentive (bonus)" for a discussion of the payout percentages established for bonuses to be awarded, the financial performance target used for the determination of the bonuses, the process to establish the Market-Adjusted EBITDA and Budgeted EBITDA, and the description of adjustments made to take into consideration the impact of market factors on which the NEOs have no control.

-Name Financial Performance Target Used Level of Achievement Fiscal 2014 Bonus Earned as a % of Base Salary Lino A. Saputo, Jr. Consolidated Budgeted EBITDA 98.9% 196.1% Louis-Philippe Carrière Consolidated Budgeted EBITDA 98.9% 88.5% Dino Dello Sbarba Consolidated Budgeted EBITDA 98.9% 88.5% Terry Brockman US Budgeted EBITDA (75% weighting) Consolidated Budgeted EBITDA (25% weighting) 90.8% 98.9% 65.4% Lorenzo Spinelli Canada Budgeted EBITDA (75% weighting) Consolidated Budgeted EBITDA (25% weighting) 93.6% 98.9% 68.2%
+Name Financial Performance Target Used Level of Achievement Fiscal 2015 Bonus Earned as a % of Base Salary Lino A. Saputo, Jr. Consolidated Budgeted EBITDA 99% 196.6% Louis-Philippe Carrière Consolidated Budgeted EBITDA 99% 88.7% Dino Dello Sbarba Consolidated Budgeted EBITDA 99% 88.7% Terry Brockman Cheese Division (USA) Budgeted EBITDA (75% weighting) Consolidated Budgeted EBITDA (25% weighting) 102.5% 99% 93.4% Lorenzo Spinelli Dairy Division (Canada) Budgeted EBITDA (75% weighting) Consolidated Budgeted EBITDA (25% weighting) 90.1% 99% 64.8%

-On April 1, 2013, the Corporate Governance and HR Committee granted options to all the NEOs, with the exception of the Chief Executive Officer, pursuant to the Equity Compensation Plan and the option grant guidelines established for fiscal 2014.
-The number of options granted represented 400% of their base salary divided by the options' exercise price of \$51.10 per Common Share.
+On April 1, 2014, the Corporate Governance and HR Committee granted options to all the NEOs, with the exception of the Chief Executive Officer, pursuant to the Equity Compensation Plan and the option grant guidelines established for fiscal 2015.
+The number of options granted represented 400% of their base salary divided by the options' exercise price of \$27.74 per Common Share.
 No options were granted to the Chief Executive Officer, as his interest in the principal shareholder constitutes a sufficient long-term incentive.
-All options granted on April 1, 2013 vest at a rate of 20% per year, on each of the first five anniversaries of the date of grant.
+All options granted on April 1, 2014 vest at a rate of 20% per year, on each of the first five anniversaries of the date of grant.
 See "Long-Term Incentive Plans" above.

-On April 1, 2013, the Corporate Governance and HR Committee granted PSUs to all the NEOs, with the exception of the Chief Executive Officer, pursuant to the PSU Plan and the PSU grant guidelines established for fiscal 2014.
-The number of PSUs granted represented 50% of their base salary divided by the PSU value of \$51.10 per PSU as of the grant date.
-The PSUs were granted for a cycle of three years ending March 31, 2016 and will vest and be paid-out to the participants at the end of the three-year cycle if the following Vesting Criteria is met:
+On April 1, 2014, the Corporate Governance and HR Committee granted PSUs to all the NEOs, with the exception of the Chief Executive Officer, pursuant to the PSU Plan and the PSU grant guidelines established for fiscal 2015.
+The number of PSUs granted represented 100% of their base salary divided by the PSU value of \$27.74 per PSU as of the grant date.
+Such PSUs were granted for a cycle of three years ending March 31, 2017 and will vest and be paid-out to the participants at the end of the three-year cycle if the following Vesting Criteria is met:

-- (i) 33 1/3% of the number of PSUs granted for each fiscal year of the cycle for which the return on average shareholders' equity of Saputo Inc. \geq 18% (the Annual Objective); - (ii) it being understood that 100% of the PSUs granted will vest if the cumulative return on average shareholders' equity of Saputo Inc. for the cycle \geq 54% (the Cycle Objective).
+- (i) 33 1/3% of the number of PSUs granted for each fiscal year of the cycle for which the return on average shareholders' equity of Saputo Inc., as may be adjusted, $\ge 18\%$ (the Annual Objective); - (ii) it being understood that 100% of the PSUs granted will vest if the cumulative return on average shareholders' equity of Saputo Inc. for the cycle, as may be adjusted, \geq 54% (the Cycle Objective).